laboratoire écologie et art pour une société en transition

 Common Dreams Panarea: Flotation School

-Common Dreams Panarea: Flotation School is a project that focuses on survival, the commons, and hopes and strategies for addressing climate change and the Anthropocene.
-The future holds more extreme environments and urban spaces, and only resilient species will be able to adapt to life.
-Sharing desires and inspirations enables us to envision shelters and alternative ways of being in an endangered world.
+Common Dreams Panarea: Flotation School is a project that focused on survival, the commons, and hopes and strategies for addressing climate change and the Anthropocene.
+As the future holds more extreme environments and increasingly urbanised spaces, only the most resilient species will be able to adapt to life.
+This project has allowed us to share our desires and inspirations to envision shelters and alternative ways of being in an endangered world.

 least and artist Maria Lucia Cruz Correia asked a class of 3rd-year students from Collège Sismondi (Geneva) to imagine this adaptation by suggesting alternatives.
 On a specifically designed “shelter island”, they rethought ways of living together, acting in common and creating new possibilities, tackling themes ranging from the most concrete to the most philosophical: community values, working together, food, resources, the economy, energy, emotional resilience, place of care, governance and social life.